Background and Context

 The Customer Demand Model is one of the foundational ideas that identifies the value of knowledge sharing.

 This means we have a huge opportunity to improve customer success and productivity with our products and services.
-If we can leverage what we are learning in the assisted model by publishing that knowledge through other, more easily-accessible channels, we can reduce time and level of effort spent on finding answers to known issues, while making sure our knowledge workers are available in the assisted channel to work on new issues.
+If we leverage what we are learning in the assisted model by publishing that knowledge to other, more easily-accessible channels, we can reduce time and level of effort spent on finding answers to known issues, while making sure our Knowledge Workers are available in the assisted channel to work on new issues.

 Greg Oxton describes the Customer Demand Model in this 10 minute video.